sel4devkit/sel4devkit-manual/src/src/activity/device_drivers/uboot_library_add_platform.md

 ### Update the library's CMake file to support the platform

-The library's CMake file (located at `projects/project_libs/libubootdrivers/CMakeLists.txt` or `microkit/libubootdrivers/CMakeLists.txt`) contains a section titled `Platform specific settings` to control the settings for each platform.
+The library's CMake file (located at `project_libs/libubootdrivers/CMakeLists.txt`) contains a section titled `Platform specific settings` to control the settings for each platform.
 This section:

 1. Declares a set of variables to control which drivers and optional capabilities are to be built for each platform.
 The default values produce a build including only a dummy timer driver; this is the minimum necessary to allow the library to be built.